 Abuse PreventionRidgecrest Summer Camps has been championing abuse prevention systems for many years.
 Preventing abuse is more than a background check; it is a culture.
 We have spent decades developing systems, policies, and procedures to protect our campers and our staff.

 MinistrySafe CertificationRidgecrest Summer Camps partners with MinistrySafe, an industry leader in abuse risk management, to train all of our staff on abuse prevention.
 Staff are required to watch a series of detailed videos that increase awareness and give tools for prevention.
 They must pass this online course to receive their certification.
 Additionally, most of our directors have completed the full 30-hour MinistrySafe Institute Course.
 Find out more about Ministry Safe at www.ministrysafe.com.

-A Culture of SafetyEach staff will complete a series of about 10 online training courses that address some of the most helpful topics for camp counselors to feel confident in before campers arrive.
+A Culture of SafetyEach staff will complete a series of about 5 online training courses that address some of the most helpful topics for camp counselors to feel confident in before campers arrive.
 The online training is coupled with an additional 12 days of face-to-face training for the entire summer team.
-We adhear to strick policies including:
+We adhere to strict policies, including:

-Two Up, One DownStaff are encouraged to hold others responsible for abiding by these rules.
-They are specifically encouraged to actively ensure that their supervisors (2 levels up) and their direct reports (one level down) are creating this culture of safety.
+All Up, All DownStaff are encouraged to hold others responsible for abiding by these rules.
+They are specifically encouraged to actively ensure that their supervisors and their direct reports are creating this culture of safety.
 All suspicious behavior is expected to be addressed immediately.
 This ensures that all staff, including directors, are monitored consistently.

 Staff are also trained on appropriate and inappropriate physical and verbal interactions, as well as acceptable contact with campers outside of camp.
 We also train and prepare our staff on how to report abuse of any kind.